siam1251/cmds/large_scale_system.md

 ## Terms

 ### relational vs nosql
+   #### SQL
+   * Scaling out with SQL is possible, but requires extensive effort (partitioning, sharding, clustering, etc.) and cost.
+   *  You can run SQL on Azure, for example, but you will be limited in your ability to scale.
+   #### NoSQL
+   * When scaling out or horizontally we are adding resources to a single node (a computer or server).
+We can have one database working on multiple nodes.
+Scaling out (or back in) means we can easily add and remove nodes.
+This makes NoSQL a perfect match for the cloud.
+Because it can scale out, you will be maximizing the scalability benefits of the cloud.
 ### Data denormalization
    * Denormalization is a strategy used on a previously-normalized database to increase performance. [link](https://en.wikipedia.org/wiki/Denormalization)
 ### Kafka